ethereum-optimism/specs/specs/fjord/derivation.md

 be applied other than to change the parameter to a constant.
 The first Fjord block would in theory accept older L1-origin timestamps than its predecessor.
-However, since the L1 origin timestamp must also increase, the only noteworthy scenario that can happen is that the first few Fjord blocks will be in the same epoch as the the last pre-Fjord blocks, even if these blocks would not be allowed to have these L1-origin timestamps according to pre-Fjord rules.
+However, since the L1 origin timestamp must also increase, the only noteworthy scenario that can happen is that the first few Fjord blocks will be in the same epoch as the last pre-Fjord blocks, even if these blocks would not be allowed to have these L1-origin timestamps according to pre-Fjord rules.
 So the same L1 timestamp would be shared within a pre- and post-Fjord mixed epoch.
 This is considered a feature and is not considered a security issue.